-Are you focused on customer acquisition and retention?
+Are you focused on new customer acquisition and retention?

-Of course you are.
-What brand isn’t looking to both keep their current customer and add happy new ones?
-With statistics suggesting that nearly 20% of US households move annually, new movers are likely going to be a substantial part of your customer base.
+Of course, you are!
+What brand isn’t looking to both keep their current loyal customers and add happy new ones?
+With statistics suggesting that nearly 20% of US households move annually, reaching new movers is likely going to be a substantial part of your strategy — and customer base.

-If life-event marketing, however, is an untapped tactic in your marketing strategies, backtesting is the first best step to assessing if this could work for your brand.
-If you’re not familiar, backtesting is a way of testing if a model or audience’s predicted behavior is in line with actual historical data.
+Backtesting is a way to test if a model or audience’s predicted behavior is in line with actual historical data.
 Backtesting can also give you a picture of what future marketing campaigns could drive in terms of results.

 It is possible to backtest and measure how new movers engage with your brand by comparing when someone experienced a move and when they engaged with your brand.
 The result is a histogram analysis that highlights these two events for your audience.
-You’ll be able to see how and when moving impacts brand engagements, and if movers are more likely to engage with your brand before, during or after their move, or if there was no correlation.
+You’ll be able to see how and when moving impacts brand engagement and if movers are more likely to engage with your brand before, during, or after their move — or if there was no correlation.

 This table shows what a leading indicator looks like when plotting transactions or brand engagement relative to the move date.
 In essence, moving indicates future engagement.
 This type of indicator suggests that a new move trigger may be used to support a life event marketing program and generate favorable outcomes.

 The table above graphically represents a lagging indicator.
-We see that transactions or brand engagements typically occur prior to the new move.
-These types of indicators help us to understand why something may have happened but may only serve to explain the reduced brand engagement.
+We see that transactions or brand engagements typically occur before the new move.
+These types of indicators help us understand why something may have happened.
+However, it may only serve to explain reduced brand engagement.